Bradford & Martini team up for Darling Harbour Live Theatre

 Darling Harbour Live Theatre will be part of the bigger ICC Sydney development, which will also feature new pedestrian light rail connections to link Darling Harbour and ICC Sydney to the Sydney CBD, the financial services hub at Barangaroo in the north and the creative media and IT hub in the south.

 To meet the high design criteria of the new Darling Harbour Live Theatre, a selection of specialty Bradford and Martini products were used in the wall and roof applications.
 In particular, Martini Omega and Martini Absorb were both specified for their neutral aesthetic for wall and ceiling applications.
 Omegas Flametex Fabric facing provides a durable and cleanable surface in high traffic areas as well as superior sound absorption and thermal performance when combined with Bradford Acoustigard.

 Martini Omega and Absorb are thermally-bonded polyester fibre acoustic insulation materials with up to 80% recycled fibre content from post-consumer PET packaging.
-They are odourless and contain no harmful volatile organic compounds (VOC), and are suitable for use in Green Star™ projects.
+They are odourless and are suitable for use in Green Star™ projects.

 Theatres and venues need to be designed for high levels of acoustic performance to provide audible high quality sound to audiences.
 CSR Martini Absorb was selected by the audio system and acoustic designers as the best available option to provide the levels of broadband sound absorption required for world class internal sound quality.
 The versatility of Martini Absorb meant that it could be made in a black finish which also gave the architects and interior designers a modern aesthetic finish for the theatre walls and ceilings both at the front and back of house.